TheArturthur/CoppermindScraper/Cosmere/Aon.md

 There are most likely undiscovered Aons.
 Anything possible in the [[Cosmere\|Cosmere]] can be replicated using [[AonDor\|AonDor]], with the right Aons, though certain injections of [[Investiture\|Investiture]] may be required.
 At least some of the Sel constellations are named after major Aons, such as [[/wiki/Aon#Rao]] and [[/wiki/Aon#Ene]].
+In [[The Fires of December\|The Fires of December]], one of  paintings shows Aon Reo on the head of the  where it supposedly kept the large spike from being removed from the heart it pierced.
+This specific Aon is not specified in the text itself.

 https://coppermind.net/wiki/Aon